nareshbhatia/bullsfirst-exercise/exercises/exercise-3-authentication-sign-in.md

 }
 ```

-The client should save the access token in localStorage and send it in the
+The client should save the access token in localStorage and send it back in the
 request header for all future requests.
 This tells the server which user is
 sending the request.
 Here's what the `Authorization` header should look like: